TeddyGavi/lighthouse-web-notes/Week_3/Day_1.md

 - the base case if true, the function will not call itself
 - the recursive case if true the function will continue to call itself
 - the input must gradually resolve toward the base case

+### Libraries versus Packages
+- Libraries are a collection of pre written code
+- packages are self contained code libraries that we can install and use in our projects